rmt4ai/rmt4ai.github.io/schedule.markdown

 This is based on joint work with Raaz Dwivedi, Koulik Khamaru, Tongzheng Ren, Purnamrita Sarkar, Sujay Sanghavi, Rachel Ward,  Martin J. Wainwright,  Michael I. Jordan,  Bin Yu.

-**Neural Collapse in Deep Neural Networks: From Balanced to Imbalanced Data**

-*Abstract:* Modern deep neural networks have achieved impressive performance on tasks from image classification to natural language processing.
-Surprisingly, these complex systems with massive amounts of parameters exhibit the same structural properties in their last-layer features and classifiers across canonical datasets when training until convergence.
-In particular, it has been observed that the last-layer features collapse to their class means, and those class-means are the vertices of a simplex Equiangular Tight Frame (ETF).
-This phenomenon is known as Neural Collapse (NC).
-Recent papers have theoretically shown that NC emerges in the global minimizers of training problems with the simplified “unconstrained feature model”.
-In this context, we take a step further and prove the NC occurrences in deep neural networks for the popular mean squared error (MSE) and cross-entropy (CE) losses, showing that global solutions exhibit NC properties across the linear layers.
-Furthermore, we extend our study to imbalanced data for MSE loss and present the first geometric analysis of NC under a bias-free setting.
-Our results demonstrate the convergence of the last-layer features and classifiers to a geometry consisting of orthogonal vectors, whose lengths depend on the amount of data in their corresponding classes.

 ### Friday, June 7, 2024